Phone (503) 740-5509 Toll-Free (877) 740-5509

 A+ Server Education

 Our goal as server educators is to help servers develop all the knowledge and skills they need to provide responsible alcohol services.
-Our classes cover the effects of alcohol on the body, sale and safety laws by state, intervention techniques, and responsible advertising, marketing, and management.
+Our classes cover the effects of alcohol on the body, state and federal safety laws, intervention techniques, and responsible advertising, marketing, and management practices.
 We have met all the requirements for the states of California, Idaho, Louisiana, Montana, Oregon, and Washington.
-If you would like to have more information, please contact us today at (503) 740-5509.
+For more information, please contact us today at (503) 740-5509.

 Recent Posts